MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-email-engagement.md

 Verify the following prerequisites before enabling email engagement for your organization:

 - To configure, enable standard Sales Insights features.
-To learn more, see [Enable and configure free Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-free-sales-insights-features).
+To learn more, see [Enable and configure standard Sales Insights features](intro-admin-guide-sales-insights.md#enable-and-configure-standard-sales-insights-features).

 - To use followed email attachments: